spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/airgap-install.md

 ---
-sidebar_label: "Airgap Install"
+sidebar_label: "Airgap Installation"
-title: "Airgap Install"
+title: "Airgap Installation"
 description: "Learn how to deploy self-hosted Palette in an airgapped environment."
 icon: ""
 hide_table_of_contents: false